joseppinilla/embera/README.rst

     sampler = EmbeddingComposite(structsampler, minorminer)

 The composite is then compatible with the use of the ``sample()`` method as any other sampler.
 In addition, a method ``get_embedding()`` is provided as an interface for the user to obtain a new embedding or retrieve the resulting embedding from which the problem was sampled.
+Using ``get_embedding(get_new=True)`` forces a a new run of the chosen embedding algorithm.

 .. dimod-end-marker